AmbujD/hammingambuj/README.md

-﻿# HAMMINGAMBUJ
+﻿# HAMMING
 >

-#### The HAMMINGAMBUJ Module is a python library which lets you generate hamming code and detect error in it.
+#### The HAMMING Module is a python library which lets you generate hamming code and detect error in it.

 ## Understanding the Concept